apache/druid/docs/api-reference/sql-api.md

 ##### Text Format Request body

 Druid also allows you to submit SQL queries in text format which is simpler than above JSON format.
-To do this, just leave the `Content-Type` rquest header blank or set it to anything other than `application/json`.
+To do this, just leave the `Content-Type` request header blank or set it to anything other than `application/json`.
-If there're multiple `Content-Type` headers, the **first** one is used.
+If there are multiple `Content-Type` headers, the **first** one is used.

 In this format, the whole request body is treated as a single SQL query string.